biscuitboost/yourbanger-fe/src/data/post/60th-birthday-gift-ideas.md

 ---
 publishDate: 2024-10-25T00:00:00Z
-title: "60th Birthday Gift Ideas That Honor Six Decades"
+title: "AI 60th Birthday Songs & Gift Ideas That Honor Six Decades"
 excerpt: "Sixty years deserves more than a gag gift about aging.
 These 60th birthday gift ideas celebrate the milestone with meaning, experiences, and genuine appreciation for a life well-lived."
 image: ~/assets/images/blog/60th-birthday-gifts-hero.jpg
 imageAlt: "Elegant 60th birthday celebration setup with '60' decorations and thoughtfully wrapped gifts"